BenjaminDoran/motif-paper/sections/paper-methodology.md

          get SkinnyDip hyperinterval from subsequent dimension return hyperintervals
 ```
 We recursively run UniDip on each dimension, and, in the event that we find clusters, we check the subsequent dimensions to determine intersections.
-In 2 dimensions our intersections or "hyperintervals" will be squares, in 3 dimensions they will be cubes.
+In 2 dimensions our intersections or "hyper-intervals" will be squares, in 3 dimensions they will be cubes.
 Maurus and Plant included in their paper a method to extract more useful projections of the data [@maurus_skinny-dip:_2016], but it is beyond the scope of this project.
 Indeed this multi-variate layer of SkinnyDip is beyond the scope of this project.
 While motif discovery starts with data in the form of many 1000bp long genomic sequences, our aim is to measure the level of nucleotide conservation, a potentially univariate metric.
 We have seen already representations such as frequency and information content measure conservation, distilling those representations down to a single metric or score will allow us to isolate motifs with the univariate UniDip algorithm.

 ### Implementing the Basic UniDip Algorithm

 Before attempting to introduce any symbolic letter-based data we implemented our version of the UniDip algorithm in Python to the same specifications as the original UniDip source code [@samhelmholtz_skinny-dip:_2017].
 The only real challenge we faced in implementing this algorithm is that there are very few libraries for calculating the Hartigan dip statistic.
 We settled on an implementation by Johannes Bauer [@bauer_dip_test:_2018] because its test suite proves it gives the same results, to within 8 decimal places, as those of the R package used by the original UniDip algorithm.

 Bauer's dip implementation is slightly limited in that while it does calculate the dip statistic, it does not calculate a p-value for that statistic.
 To run a dip test, we calculate the dip in our data and then compare against a null distribution of dip statistics generated from a random samples of the standard uniform distribution as recommended by Hartigan [@hartigan_dip_1985].
 Since, for the most part we would like to find mode clusters with a significance "alpha" of 0.05, we can run a dip test to this significance with `N = 1000` samples.
 While our approach is effective for this prototype stage, it is not optimal for two reasons.
 One, we are introducing randomness into an otherwise deterministic algorithm.
 And two, generating 1000 samples every time we need a p-value is a drain of computational resources.
-Martin Mächler has already studied these issues and found that p-value estimates can be interpolated from generated tables for much faster and deterministic performance [cite Diptest p-value] [@noauthor_diptest-issues.pdf_nodate].
+Martin Mächler has already studied these issues and found that p-value estimates can be interpolated from generated tables for much faster and deterministic performance [@machler_diptest-issues.pdf_nodate].
 If we move forward with this algorithm, one necessary step will be implementing this type of p-value look up table.
 But, currently our basic testing against the uniform distribution is sufficient.

 After implementing the basic UniDip algorithm and Hartigan dip test we are able to isolate peaks in univariate numeric samples.
 We successfully tested our implementation with concatenated random samples from normal distributions, with 1, 2, 5, and 10 peaks among 80% noise.